TRIPURA RAHASYA

 45. They assaulted one another with their fists, stones,

-missiles, sticks, etc., till at length thoroughly exhausted, they
+missiles, sticks, etc., till at length thoroughly

 reached a certain town.